top of page

 Y6 photo.JPG

-Welcome back to term 3, I hope you have had a lovely Christmas break.
-This term we will be starting to prepare for SAT’s which are in May.
-We will be looking at previous papers and working from them occasionally, as well as our usual lessons, so we are going to be busy!
+Welcome back to term 4, I hope you have had a restful break, despite the weather!
+This term we will be continuing to prepare for SAT’s which are in May.
+We will be looking at previous papers and working from them occasionally, as well as our usual lessons.
+We have completed a couple of papers already and the overall feedback from the children was good and they are working extremely hard.
+I am very proud of them!
+My main aim now is for them to go into these assessments without the worry and stress of not knowing how to approach them.
+It will become second nature to them!

 Science: